momustafam/Case-Study-Projects/Data-Science/Automatidata/README.md

 <a id="Introduction"></a>
 ## Introduction
-In this project, I am trying to apply my skills in data science by enabling New York City Taxi and Limousine Commission (TLC) riders to estimate the taxi fares in advance of their ride and investigate their unused data to gain business insights.
+In this project, I am trying to apply my skills in data science by enabling New York City Taxi and Limousine Commission (TLC) riders to estimate the taxi fares in advance of their ride and generate valuable insights from their unused data.

 <a id="Project_Scenario"></a>
 ## Project Scenario